dgbowl/dgpost/docs/source/features.rst

 module.
 Both absolute and relative errors can be supplied.
 The parser is fully unit-aware.

-When saving tables created in **dgpost**, the units are appended to the column names (``csv/xlsx``) or stored in the table (``pkl/json``).
+When saving tables created in dgpost, the units are appended to the column names (``csv/xlsx``) or stored in the table (``pkl/json``).
 When exporting a :class:`pd.MultiIndexed` table to ``csv/xlsx``, units will be appended to the top-level index.
 The uncertainties may be optionally dropped completely from the exported table;